 Throughout the 1980s, I admired second-hand fake “leopard-skin” coats very much but I never could find one which passed muster.
 There was always something not quite right; a bad fit, too frumpy, tatty, smelly, or just too trashy.

 Then, around 1990, I stumbled across the perfect specimen, in Jive Hive on Oxford Road (near Johnnie Roadhouse), priced £25.
-I only had a fiver on me, so I handed this over and hurried off to borrow the rest.
+I only had a fiver on me, so I handed it over and hurried off to borrow the rest.
 When I returned half an hour later, I was forced to wrestle a poor unsuspecting woman out of MY COAT!
 The shop assistant had a memory like a goldfish – apparently.

 My proud purchase wasn’t for every-day wear (seeming to demand make-up) but was ideal for nights out during the colder months.
 The only downside was my conviction that it might be stolen at any moment, which interfered somewhat with the joy of ownership.
 I would eye cloakroom attendants suspiciously, convinced they would become smitten and steal it.
 A friend christened it my Crimewatch coat – not because of my theft paranoia, but because she thought it made me look like a hapless woman of the night.